 Sri Lanka

-Promoting career prospects and improving medical care.
+Promote career prospects and food security and improve medical care.

 Sri Lanka, an island nation south of India, looks back on a complex history – marked by colonial rule and deep ethnic tensions.